 Rachael: Fascinating, and it definitely sheds a different light on women and security.
-Why do you think diversity, especially equity for women, is so important to the industry?
+Why do you think building diversity is so vital to the industry?

 Erin: One of the things I love most about the tech space is that it takes all kinds of backgrounds to innovate.
 Some may have an engineering background, or some may have a writing background, like me.
 Others may have served in the military before working in security.
 The avenues to cybersecurity are many.
 This diversity of life experience, it’s all so valuable.

 We need these varying perspectives because tech has such far-reaching implications for users and our community at large.
 It can’t be just one frame of reference.
 How can you successfully address problems or improve circumstances for large, diverse populations unless the solutions are developed from an equally diverse perspective?

 Rachael: That’s so well said.
 It paints a great picture.
 Everybody wins when we diversify cybersecurity.
 If we look at where security’s headed, what cybersecurity trends are going to have impact on a large scale?